tedtoal/wiring_analog_SAMD_TT/README.md

 # wiring_analog_SAMD_TT

-Changes to SAMD wiring_analog.c file to fix several problems
+## Library with fixes/improvements to SAMD wiring_analog.c and addition of ADC calibration module